 5. Monitoring Retention Rate

 There’s a formula for determining your retention rate, which is a metric marking the number of users you have returning to your mobile app on a weekly basis.
-Aggregate retention is the amount of actives you have during a month divided by the install amounts during the same period.
-To determine what the retention rate for a specified time is, you need to note the number app users you’ve retained by the end of a specified time and divide it by the installs during that period.
+Aggregate retention is the number of actives you have during a month divided by the install amounts during the same period.
+To determine what the retention rate for a specified time is, you need to note the number of app users you’ve retained by the end of a specified time and divide it by the installs during that period.